jremmons/PyTorch-YOLO/README.md

 # PyTorch-YOLO

-Author: Rui Wang, 2yun Yao
+Author: Rui Wang, Yiyun Yao

 Implement YOLO(You Only Look Once) using PyTorch.